Jelendol, Ribnica: History

 Jelendol was a Gottschee German settlement.
 North of the village, on the slope of Strmec Hill, are the remnants of an unfinished castle that the Auersperg noble family had started building.
 The Auerspergs drew water from Cave Spring (izvir Jama) to supply a steam-powered sawmill in the village.
 Jelendol was an industrial settlement in the middle of a fir and beech forest.
 The sawmill had a production capacity of 700 wagons of lumber per year, which was exported to Italy, Spain, and Africa.
 Before the Second World War, the village had three houses and a population of 48.
 The original residents were evicted from the area in 1941 during the Second World War and the sawmill was burned.
 After the war, the site consisted of two large buildings surrounded by coniferous forest.
-The village no longer has any permanent residents, and the buildings are occasionally used by forestry workers.
+The village no longer has any permanent residents, and the buildings were occasionally used by forestry workers until they were removed in the 1980s.